Skip to main content

 Thyroid hormones maintain a delicate balance between protein synthesis and protein breakdown, processes essential for muscle maintenance, tissue repair, and overall cellular function.
 In states of chronic thyroid dysfunction, this balance can be disrupted.
 Hypothyroidism can lead to a slower rate of protein synthesis, making it challenging for the body to build and repair tissues effectively.
 This can manifest as muscle weakness, reduced muscle mass, and slower recovery from physical exertion.

 Conversely, while less common in chronic hypothyroidism, severe hyperthyroidism can lead to increased protein breakdown, contributing to muscle wasting.
-The precise equilibrium of is critical for maintaining lean body mass and functional strength.
+The precise equilibrium of protein turnover is critical for maintaining lean body mass and functional strength.

 Supporting Metabolic Health with Targeted Protocols